Associate Professor & Associate Head of Pillar (Research/Practice/Industry)

 Professional Associations & Affiliations

-- Exco Member, Singapore Society of Asian Studies 新加坡亚洲研究学会
+- Member, Singapore Society of Asian Studies 新加坡亚洲研究学会 2009 – current.

-- Member, Jury for 2015 & 2016 UNESCO Asia-Pacific Heritage Awards for Cultural Heritage Conservation
+- Member, Jury, UNESCO Asia-Pacific Heritage Awards for Cultural Heritage Conservation 2015 – current.

-- Member, Urban Redevelopment Authority, URA Architectural Heritage Awards (AHA) Assessment Committee 2013 – 2016
+- Member, Urban Redevelopment Authority, URA Architectural Heritage Awards (AHA) Assessment Committee 2013 – current.

 - Member, International Council on Monuments and Sites (ICOMOS)